 Name.
-Answer. • Exceptional, doing little or no damage if wheat land is autumn ploughed.
+Answer.
+Dicken, G Exceptional, doing little or no damage if wheat land is autumn ploughed.
 Have seen frost by chance in July, in England.
 Urton, W. S Exceptional; most certainly not the rule.
 Hutchison, A Have never experienced any.
-Smith, W. P I believe exceptional.
-This year up to date (September 13th) no frost to nurt the greenest gram.
-Field, E We have had two slight frosts, but not to do much harm.
-I should say exceptional; but after first week in September we generally get frost.
+I believe exceptional.
+This year up to date (September 13th) no frost to nur the greenest grain.
+Blythe, R We have had two slight frosts, but not to do much harm.
+Field, E I should say exceptional; but after first week in September we generally get frost.
 Lawrence, L I never lost a dollar by summer frost.
-Screech, John There has been none here to do any harm.
-Lothian, L Very rare.
+There has been none here to do any harm.
+Lothian, I Very rare.
 I have only seen it once, and that nothing to speak of.
-McGhee, L No summer frosts here.
-Bruce, G We have never suffered from frost during summer.
+No summer frosts here.
+Bruce.
+G. We have never suffered from frost during summer.
 Warnock, W Are the exception, the frost of 1883 being the only one I have seen in six years to do any harm.